Here is a breakdown of major shareholders in Sangamo Therapeutics Inc. (NASDAQ: SGMO)

 The top institutional shareholder in the company is Wasatch Advisors Inc with over 10.07 million shares valued at $157.18 million.
 The investor’s holdings represent 7.03% of the SGMO Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 9.57 million shares valued at $149.28 million to account for 6.68% of the shares outstanding.
 The other top investors are Vanguard Group, Inc. (The) which holds 8.45 million shares representing 5.90% and valued at over $131.92 million, while State Street Corporation holds 4.45% of the shares totaling 6.38 million with a market value of $99.51 million.

-Sangamo Therapeutics Inc. (NASDAQ: SGMO) is -26.43% lower on its value in year-to-date trading and has touched a low of $4.81 and a high of $19.43 in the current 52-week trading range.
+Sangamo Therapeutics Inc. (NASDAQ: SGMO) is -19.32% lower on its value in year-to-date trading and has touched a low of $5.71 and a high of $19.43 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The SGMO stock was last observed hovering at around $11.82 in the last trading session, with the day’s loss setting it -0.34% off its average median price target of $20.00 for the next 12 months.
-It is also 61.73% off the consensus price target high of $30.00 offered by 11 analysts, but current levels are 4.33% higher than the price target low of $12.00 for the same period.
+The SGMO stock was last observed hovering at around $13.59 in the last trading session, with the day’s loss setting it -1.0% off its average median price target of $20.00 for the next 12 months.
+It is also 58.03% off the consensus price target high of $30.00 offered by 11 analysts, but current levels are -14.45% lower than the price target low of $11.00 for the same period.

-The stock witnessed a -16.08% loss in the last 1 month and extending the period to 3 months gives it a -6.51%, and is -0.35% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.80% over the week and 6.10% over the month.
+The stock witnessed a -0.24% loss in the last 1 month and extending the period to 3 months gives it a -12.08%, and is 9.67% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.79% over the week and 6.56% over the month.

 Sangamo Therapeutics Inc. (SGMO) Analyst Forecasts